grzbla/vertical-copy/README.md

 - No compression (each version stores the full file)
 - No content-based deduplication across versions

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 MIT License - See LICENSE file for details

-## Author

-Your Name (@yourusername)

-## Acknowledgments

-Inspired by the need for simple, automatic version control for everyday file operations.